caramdache/booqfx/README.md

 * Do you have a large number of accounts ?
 * Are you tired of waiting for `boobank` to complete ?
 * Are you tired of having to import multiple OFX/QFX files ?
-* Are you tired that account balances do not import properly ?
+* Would you wish that account balances are import properly ?

 If any of the above rings a bell, then `booqfx` is for you.